Skip to content

 Terminal window

-Every plan includes both scan types at no extra cost.
+Every plan includes all scan types at no extra cost.

 The metadata field accepts any JSON object up to 4 KB.
 It is stored with the scan and returned in both poll responses and webhook payloads: